General Contracting contractors in

 Licensing Requirements

-California Class B General Building Contractor license required.
-Must pass Law & Business exam and trade-specific exam.
-4 years verifiable construction experience or equivalent education. $330 application fee plus $200 exam fee.
-License renewal every 2 years with 32 hours continuing education.
+California requires Class B General Building Contractor license.
+Must have 4 years journey-level experience or equivalent combination of experience and education.
+Pass Law & Business exam and trade-specific exam. $330 application fee plus $200 initial license fee.
+License renewal every 2 years with 32 hours continuing education including 1 hour on laws/regulations.

 Permit Requirements